 - an annual turnover of more than 3 000 000 SEK.

-If you are planning to have a larger business than this, it’s often most efficient to appoint an auditor from the very beginning.
+If you are planning to have a larger business than this, it’s often more efficient to appoint an auditor from the very beginning.

-At Revideco we cooperate with accountants, chartered accountants, CPAs, CFOs and shared service centers from all over the world.
-We are accustomed to provide information on Swedish law, Swedish GAAP and specific Swedish regulation and we work as Swedish group auditors as well with other group auditors on a continuous basis.
-We strive to find the most efficient solution for one and each of our local as well as international clients.
+We do hope that you have found this article on how to set up a business in Sweden helpful.
+We at Revideco cooperate with accountants, chartered accountants, CPAs, CFOs and shared service centers from all over the world.
+We are accustomed to providing information on Swedish law, Swedish GAAP, and specific Swedish regulations.
+We aim to find the most efficient solution for each and one of our clients.

 Would you like to book a meeting with us regarding how to set up a business in Sweden?
 We would be happy to take a call, just register here and we will get back to you.